NFL star LeSean 'Shady' McCoy accused of beating girlfriend, son and using drugs

 She continued: “I can’t believe you did this to my best friend!!!!!
 YOUR KARMA IS GOING TO BE SO REAL!!!!!!
 The world needs to know what type of animal you really are!!!!!!!
 This was just her yesterday on the left and now this morning this is her on the right!!!!”

-McCoy, who rushed for 1,138 yards and six touchdowns last season, hasn’t commented on the allegations.
+McCoy, who rushed for 1,138 yards and six touchdowns last season, denied the allegations in a statement posted on social media.

 Cordon accused McCoy last year of cheating on her with an escort.

 The former University of Pittsburgh star was also sued by a woman in 2013 who claimed that he assaulted her before kicking her off a party bus in New Jersey.
 However, McCoy’s lawyer said at the time no criminal charges were pending and probable cause was never found.